|Advanced Backpacking - Go Ultralight|

 Go Ultralight to leave your mind and spirit filled with, and fueled by the wilderness experience - long after you get off the trail.

 We've been told backpacks should weigh 25-33% of our body weight.
 Too heavy!
 How about 5-10%, or even 3% of your body weight.
 And without sacrificing much comfort!
+Imagine what that would be like.

 Ultralight is for those forging a new sport beyond conventional mainstream.
 My website will save you time and money to Go Ultralight: Time googling and researching; and Money in not buying heavy gear by shortcutting these tasks for you.
 It'll guide you to Ultralight techniques, products, community, and world leaders.
 This curated list gives you the highest priority information in Red.